waseemhnyc/MRF-SDN/Robotics-Tools/Computer-Vision/README.md

 ### Square and Circle Detection

-This is a Python Class that uses the OpenCV library to detect circle and squares based off its geometric features.
+This is a python class that uses the OpenCV library to detect circle and squares based off its geometric features.